 3. Excellent Source of Micronutrients

-Bananas contain potassium and vitamin B6 (NIH Office of Dietary Supplements), while cottage cheese offers calcium for bone health (NIH Calcium Fact Sheet).
-These are essential nutrients for good health, especially for improving heart health, nerve function, and metabolism.
+Bananas contain potassium and vitamin B6 as mentioned on (NIH Office of Dietary Supplements), while cottage cheese offers calcium for bone health, please see here (NIH Calcium Fact Sheet).

 Ingredients for Easy Cottage Cheese Banana Pancakes